 When writing CTAs describe the value of the offer or what the results of the offer will be for the person who is smart enough to take advantage of it.
 For example, “Yes!
 I want more freedom now.”
 Another option might be, “Help Me Be Successful!” or something like that.
 Don’t just say “buy now” or “sign up.”
 Reiterate the benefits of taking action.
 If you use images in your emails make the CTA button stand out.
 Add your CTA above the fold, in the middle, and at the end of the email message.

 Check Your Analytics, Tweak, & Repeat

 The fact of the matter is that you cannot succeed on a regular basis if you don’t know why you succeeded to start with.
 Anyone can accidentally make a lot of money online without a plan, but the trick is being able to repeat it month after month.
 The thing is it’s not even a trick.
 With sound planning, testing, and data you can improve your email marketing continuously so that you get more prospects and more sales on a consistent and regular basis.

 As you learn more about what makes your audience respond take note of it so that you can improve each future promotion effort.
 When you look at the analytics, depending on what it shows, you should be able to determine what the problems are and what the successes are.
 For example, suppose you sent an email message for a one-time offer (OTO), and 80 percent of your audience clicked through but no one took the offer.
 What does that tell you?

 That tells you that something is wrong with the sales page or that what you said the offer was about within the email is so different from what they see on the sales page that they feel tricked.
 Alternatively, what if you send out an email and no one opens it?
 Does that mean it was a horrible email?
 Nope.
-It means that you need to improve the subject line, assuring that it is something of interest to your audience and send it out again.
+It means that you need to improve the subject line, assuming that it is something of interest to your audience, and send it out again.